Steelyard Blues

-Steelyard Blues is a 1973 American comedy crime film directed by Alan Myerson and starring Donald Sutherland, Jane Fonda and Peter Boyle.
+Steelyard Blues is a 1973 American comedy crime film, directed by Alan Myerson, and starring Donald Sutherland, Jane Fonda and Peter Boyle.

 Plot

 A group of misfits tries to find a happier life against the norms of society.
 Donald Sutherland plays an ex-con with a passion for demolition derbies.
 He has wrecked almost every possible car.
 He violates his parole when confronted by a 1950 Studebaker.
 This embarrasses his brother, a politically ambitious district attorney played by Howard Hesseman in an unlikely respectable role.
-Jane Fonda plays a prostitute engaging in an off-again/on-again relationship with Sutherland's character.
+Jane Fonda plays a prostitute who engages in an off-again/on-again relationship with Sutherland's character.
 The plot hilariously thickens when this gang of merry misfits tries to repair an old Consolidated PBY Catalina airplane, and get it flying again.